 Windows PCs come with many pre-installed applications, and these applications keep running in the background until you disable them.
 No matter you are using those applications or not.
 OneDrive app is one of them, however, it is enabled only when you are logged in with your Microsoft Account.

 Remember that disabling OneDrive and uninstalling OneDrive completely are two different things.
 However, it is one and the same thing because the disabled applications are no longer in function until you re-enable them.

-Disabling OneDrive will remove it from your File Explorer too and you can re-enable whenever you want.
-Before the Windows 10 Creators Update disabling OneDrive was a bit tricky but Windows 10 v1703 now allows you to easily uninstall Microsoft OneDrive app via the Settings panel.
-In this post, we will learn how to disable the OneDrive app from your Windows 10 PC.
+Disabling OneDrive will remove it from your File Explorer too and you can re-enable it whenever you want.
+Before the Windows 10 Creators Update disabling OneDrive was a bit tricky but Windows 10 and Windows 11 now allow you to easily uninstall Microsoft OneDrive app via the Settings panel.
+In this post, we will learn how to disable the OneDrive app from your Windows 11/10 PC.

 How to Uninstall OneDrive in Windows 11/10